 TIP 4: Use of Carousels

 Image carousels – are commonly used by online brands, however, recent opinions say they’re largely ineffective as customers tend to ignore them.
 They also cause speed delays on mobile devices as all images must be loaded up regardless of whether a user looks at them or not.
 Therefore, carousels should be used only for the high-ticket items, mainly the ones on offer or sale.
 Products not on sale or not a key focus should be diluted to a singular image.

 Whilst you should implement these changes as quickly as possible it’s important to remember that site improvements should be actioned on an ongoing basis.

-As a final observation, remember that quality of the service provided by your website host also comes into play – cheap hosting obviously helps your finances but if it also means ‘slow’ then you might be harming your business with lost revenue.
+As a final observation, remember that the quality of the service provided by your website host also comes into play – cheap hosting obviously helps your finances but if it also means ‘slow’ then you might be harming your business with lost revenue.
 As a rule of thumb … you get what you pay for and high-quality hosting will often be faster and more reliable!

 Improving the speed of your website should be an obsession – but it’s one that needs technical support to implement.
-Find a supplier who can support your business by optimising your website speed and improve search results.
+Find a supplier who can support your business by optimising your website speed and improving search results.

 Straight-talking business thinking from Yorkshire Powerhouse

 Here at Yorkshire Powerhouse, we’re happy to help as much as possible – is there anything else we can do to help you, do you have any further questions or can we help introduce you to an expert – please let us know: